 Figure 11: This CD34 vs Side Scatter dot plot shows all viable cells.
 CD34 is a marker of early hematopoietic progenitors.
 It is typically expressed on myeloid blasts, immature B and T cells (lymphoblasts).
-CD34-positive blasts typically have low to intermediate side scatter in the CD45 dim gate.
-Progenitors (purple) do not express CD34.
+CD34-positive blasts typically have low to intermediate side scatter in the CD45 dim gate .The lymphocytes (red) do not express CD34.

 Figure 12: This CD38 vs Side Scatter dot plot shows all viable cells.
 CD38 is an activation marker.
-It is expressed at the highest level on plasma cells, at a moderate level on immature myeloid and lymphoid progenitors, at a low level on monocytes, and at a variably low level on activated mature lymphocytes.
+It is expressed at the highest level on plasma cells, at a moderate level on immature myeloid and lymphoid progenitors, at a low level on monocytes (green), and at a variably low level on activated mature lymphocytes (red).
 CD34 positive hematopoietic stem cells express CD38 at variably low to absent level.
-Progenitors (purple) express bright CD38.
+A subset of lymphocytes (red) expresses CD38.